docsforadobe/after-effects-scripting-guide/docs/introduction/javascript.md

 This is section gives you a brief overview in oriented programming and inheritance.
 If you already know about this, you can skip this section.

-In Javascript/Extendscript, Class Inheritance is the idea that you can define some properties or methods for a given object, and then create a *subclass* (or “child class”) that inherits all of those properties & methods and adds more, further refining it.
+In Javascript/Extendscript, Class Inheritance is the idea that you can define some properties or methods for a given object, and then create a *subclass* (or "child class") that inherits all of those properties & methods and adds more, further refining it.

-For example, “automobile” could be one base class, with “cars” being a subclass of the “automobile” base class, with “sedan” and “convertible” being two subclasses of the “car” base class.
-Any properties or methods from “automobile” are also accessible by “convertible,” because there’s a direct inheritance from “automobile” -> “car” -> “convertible”.
+For example, "automobile" could be one base class, with "cars" being a subclass of the "automobile" base class, with "sedan" and "convertible" being two subclasses of the "car" base class.
+Any properties or methods from "automobile" are also accessible by "convertible," because there's a direct inheritance from "automobile" -> "car" -> "convertible".

 ### Class Inheritance in After Effects

 As a script developer, this is useful to know because many elements in the After Effects scripting environment follows this pattern.

-As a user, you can see this in After Effects layers; every layer exists in the timeline, has a Name and Index and Label Color, but some types of layers have different properties than others – for example, Audio layers can’t be enable/disabled, and Camera and Light layers can’t have effects.
-They share the base “Layer” features, but are each **subclasses** with their own properties.
+As a user, you can see this in After Effects layers; every layer exists in the timeline, has a Name and Index and Label Color, but some types of layers have different properties than others - for example, Audio layers can't be enable/disabled, and Camera and Light layers can't have effects.
+They share the base "Layer" features, but are each **subclasses** with their own properties.

 The same idea exists in After Effects scripting.
 Many API-accessible elements are part of class hierarchies that inherit and refine properties & methods.
 This lets the After Effects developers use existing structures to create new API-accessible components, and it allows script developers to use this same hierarchy to work with the After Effects DOM.

 For the same example above, [Layer object](../layers/layer.md#layer) (itself a subclass of [PropertyGroup object](../properties/propertygroup.md#propertygroup)) is the *base class* for [AVLayer object](../layers/avlayer.md#avlayer), [CameraLayer object](../layers/cameralayer.md#cameralayer), and [LightLayer object](../layers/lightlayer.md#lightlayer).
 This means that CameraLayer inherits everything from the Layer object, which inherits everything from the PropertyGroup object, which inherits everything from the PropertyBase object.

-This is why you won’t see the `name` property on the Layer page, but you can still use `layer.name` in your script; `name` is inherited from [PropertyBase.name](../properties/propertybase.md#propertybase-name).
+This is why you won't see the `name` property on the Layer page, but you can still use `layer.name` in your script; `name` is inherited from [PropertyBase.name](../properties/propertybase.md#propertybase-name).

-#### WARNING
-In a few specific cases, properties & methods are **removed** with inheritance, not just added.
+!> **Warning:** In a few specific cases, properties & methods are **removed** with inheritance, not just added.
 Those cases are noted on the relevant object page.

 ### Checking Classes